Skip to Content

 The view from our balcony at Far View Lodge

-The rooms at Far View Lodge are quite small but very inviting and nicely decorated.
+The rooms at Far View Lodge are small but inviting and nicely decorated.
 The two double beds took up most of our room, and there was also a dresser, desk, coffee maker, and a small refrigerator.

 The inside of a hotel room at Far View Ldoge, showing two double beds, a window, and a desk